 Reliable service provider

-Over the years Indaver has become a European player, with facilities and operations at more than 30 locations in Belgium, Germany, Ireland, UK, the Netherlands, Italy, Spain and Portugal.
+Over the years Indaver has become a European player, with facilities and operations at more than 30 locations in Belgium, Germany, Ireland, the UK, the Netherlands, Italy, Spain and Portugal.
 The Indaver Group manages around 5 million tonnes of waste every year, using the best available techniques for the treatment of this waste.

 Supplier of raw materials and energy

-In all of our activities we recover as many materials and as much energy as possible.
+In all of our activities, we recover as many materials and as much energy as possible.
 In doing so Indaver wants to contribute to the transition to a circular economy that uses materials and energy more intelligently.
 Our society still considers waste to be a problem, but for Indaver it is an opportunity.
-As a supplier of high-quality raw materials and renewable energy we are a partner to public authorities, industry and society in this circular economy.
+As a supplier of high-quality raw materials and renewable energy, we are a partner to public authorities, industry and society in this circular economy.

 5,3 million tonnes